Shopify/polaris/.changeset/metal-cows-poke.md

 '@shopify/polaris': minor
 ---

-Adds new breadcrumb prop and deprecates breadcrumbs in favor of the new singular prop.
+Adds new backAction prop and deprecates breadcrumbs in favor of the new singular prop.